 \subsection{Convexification of Losses in Canonical Form}

 The preceding shows how to \emph{construct} losses, we begin with a concave 1-homogeneous function and take super-gradients.
-Focus now turns to their convexification.
-Once convexified, the decision maker gains access to the large and ever growing literature on the minimization of convex functions to aid in the calculation of optimal actions.
-We closely follow \cite{Dawid2007}, with a focus on canonical losses.
+The focus now turns to their convexification.
+Once convexified, the decision maker has access to the large and ever-growing literature on the minimization of convex functions to aid in the calculation of optimal actions.
+We closely follow \citep{Dawid2007}, with a focus on canonical losses.
 This streamlines the development.
-For example, for some proper losses lemma \ref{Convex set of Cans} fails to hold.
-Furthermore, our result on convexification of canonical losses (theorem \ref{Representation of Canonical Losses}), is to the best of our knowledge novel. \\ \\ Recall $\ind_\Theta \in \RR^\Theta$ is the function that always returns $1$, and define $\ind_\Theta^\bot$ to be its orthogonal complement in $\RR^\Theta$, i.e. the functions $v \in \RR^\Theta$ with,
+For example, for some proper losses, lemma \ref{Convex set of Cans} fails to hold.
+Furthermore, our result on convexification of canonical losses (theorem \ref{Representation of Canonical Losses}), is to the best of our knowledge novel. \\ \\ Recall $\ind_\Theta \in \RR^\Theta$ is the function that always returns $1$, and define $\ind_\Theta^\bot$ to be its orthogonal complement in $\RR^\Theta$, the functions $v \in \RR^\Theta$ with,

 Define,

 \begin{lemma} Let $(\gamma, v) \in \Gamma_{\Lbar}$.
 Then $\gamma$ is uniquely determined by $v$. \end{lemma}